Cotton is one of the most absorbent materials.

 Cotton KillsHikers and backpackers have a saying: cotton kills.
 When you’re faced with a survival situation, cotton can often mean the difference between life and death.

 “National Park employees, Girl Scouts and Boy Scouts all use the phrase ‘cotton kills’ to remind people not to wear it when in the woods for an extended period of time,” Appalachian Trail Histories says.
-“The main complaints against cotton are the time it takes to dry, stretching when it is wet and chafing.”
+“The main complaints against cotton are the time it takes to dry, stretching when it is wet, and chafing.”

 While these characteristics can be uncomfortable at any time, they become particularly dangerous in colder temperatures, which is how cotton got it’s nefarious reputation.
 “Getting wet in the cold is dangerous no matter what material the person wears,” Appalachian Trail Histories says, “but a fabric that retains moisture slightly increases the chance of hypothermia.
 Of all the fabrics available today, cotton is one of the most uncomfortable to wear when wet.”